jlacar/name-normalizer/kotlin-junit5/SOLUTION-NOTES.md

 Commit comment: `.r Extract method to split name into parts and convert parameter name to a receiver of parts()`

 ----

+## Step 12 - Enable trims leading and trailing whitespace test and see it fail.

+**What we did**

+1. Deleted `@Disabled` to enable the trims leading and trailing whitespace test
+2. Ran the test and saw it fail

+**Result**

+    AuthorNameNormalizerTest > trims leading and trailing whitespace() FAILED org.opentest4j.AssertionFailedError at AuthorNameNormalizerTest.kt:29

+    9 tests completed, 1 failed, 5 skipped

+**Commentary**

+The test says it expects the name to be trimmed of leading and trailing whitespace.

+Commit comment: `. t (RED) Enable trim leading and trailing whitespace test and see it fail`